US Recession Risk Dashboard

 Caution

-Inflation remains sticky above target, limiting Fed flexibility.
+Inflation still running above target on both core measures, limiting Fed flexibility.

 Growth